2009 record: 8-5, 5-4 in the Pac-10 (tied for fifth place)

 Keep an eye on: Tailback Isi Sofele, who should get significant playing time behind Vereen and could make an impact returning kicks.
 Mychal Kendricks, a playmaking linebacker who should benefit from playing on the outside.

-Fresh face to watch: Allen, who was one of the most sought-after recruits in the country and is expected to be an integral part of
+Fresh face to watch: Allen, who was one of the most sought-after recruits in the country and is expected to be an integral part of the offense.

 Lingering questions: Will Cal's new crop of wide receivers provide a needed boost to the passing game?
 Are Keith Browner and D.J.
 Holt the answer at linebacker?
 Will a rebuilt secondary help improve last year's woeful pass defense?
 Will there be a hangover from last year's disappointments?